SmartDataProjects/dynamo-docs/README.rst

 For the first few years this concept worked because there was ample space, a lot of interest and support from the sites and the data managers, and relatively few datasets.
 Over time, sites and data managers had less resources and with the rapidly growing amount of data and number of datasets a real problem developed.
 There was a large need for automation which was particularly evident in the Computing Operations Organization at the time.

-Dynamo was developed with the goal to eliminate
+Dynamo was developed with the goal to eliminate human interactions with the Data Management system and at the same time optimize the way the storage is used to hold the data for the user analysis and for the data production system (Detector and Monte Carlo simulation).

 Conceptual Design